JasonSatti/mac_lookup/README.md

 # Mac Lookup

-mac_lookup is a Python script that is used to check the model of a MacBook based on the device's serial number..
+mac_lookup is a Python script that is used to check the model of a MacBook based on the device's serial number.

 ### Installation